akeeba/fof/README.md

 empowering developers to write smaller, more robust code in a smaller amount of time than with traditional Joomla MVC.

 FOF has been in continuous development since 2011.
-Many of the features and concepts it introduced, such as the service locator and the data-driven Model, have already been ported into Joomla 4 itself.
-Still, FOF proper is a major asset to developers as it offers abstraction of Joomla API changes and features which haven't and probably won't make it into Joomla itself.
+Many of the features and concepts it introduced, such as the service locator and the data-driven Model, have already been ported into Joomla 4 itself — at least to an extent.
+Still, FOF itself is a major asset to developers as it offers abstraction of Joomla API changes and features which haven't and probably won't make it into Joomla itself.

 All of the extensions written by Akeeba Ltd make use of FOF.
 That is to say, as long as we exist as a company you can be fairly certain FOF will be maintained and developed further.

 ## Requirements

-FOF 4 requires Joomla 3.8 or later and PHP 7.0 or later.
+FOF 4 requires Joomla 3.9 or later and PHP 7.2 or later.
 It will not work on older Joomla and PHP versions.

 ## FOF 2.x, 3.x, 4.x and Joomla 3

 Joomla 3 includes a very, **VERY** old version of FOF we have stopped developing in 2015 and declared End of Life in 2016.
 Please don't use that!
-That's what FOF looked liked in the early 2010's.
+That's what FOF looked liked a decade or so ago.
 This repository has a far better, much newer version.
 And, yes, both versions can run side by side.

 This warrants an explanation of the extensions you see in the Extensions, Manage page with FOF in their name: